coraliemuller/metanetmap/docs/usage_advanced.rst

 **Handling Ambiguities:**
 --------------------

  Using a large amount of cross-referenced data increases the number of matches for certain entries and, consequently, the risk of ambiguity.
-The same metabolite may match multiple times in the conversion table or in the metabolomics data, and this risk applies to all three types of data.
+The same metabolite may match multiple times in the conversion datatable or in the metabolomics data, and this risk applies to all three types of data.

  The tool checks for potentially conflicting matches using only the unique identifier (e.g., the MetaCyc or MetaNetX *UNIQUE-ID*) to determine whether a metabolite from the input data corresponds to one or more metabolites in the reference database.